wpmetabox/docs/_docs/extensions/mb-relationships.md

 Function|Description
 ---|---
 [`get_queried_object()`](https://codex.wordpress.org/Function_Reference/get_queried_object)|Get the current-queried object.
 If you're on a single post/page, it will return the post object.
 If you're on a category archive, it will return the category object and so on.
-Note that in the code above, `from` and `to` accepts both object ID add full object.
+Note that in the code above, `from` and `to` accepts both object ID and full object.
 [`get_queried_object_id()`](https://developer.wordpress.org/reference/functions/get_queried_object_id/)|Get the current-queried object ID.
 Similar to the above function but returns only object ID.
 [`get_current_user_id()`](https://developer.wordpress.org/reference/functions/get_current_user_id/)|Get current user ID.

 ## Getting sibling items

 Assume you have 2 custom post types: student and class.
-Each student can join 1 or more class (many-to-many relationship).
+Each student can join 1 or more classes (many-to-many relationship).
 Now how to get the classmate of the given student A?

 Since version 1.2.0, the plugin introduces new API to get sibling items.
 To get sibling of a post, simply add `'sibling' => true` to the query as follows: